ellenbell/FasTE/README.md

 ### Header Clean-Up

 The headers in the output from DeepTE contain some information that is now surplus to requirement.
-This can be removed by running the following bash command to clean up the library headers <br />
+This can be removed by running the following bash command to clean up the library headers. <br />
 ```
 bash
 sed -e 's/\(#\).*\(__\)/\1\2/'  [path to DeepTE.fasta] > [path to cleaned up library]